-Learners will sit an external question paper that counts for 69% of the final grade.
+Pupils will be assessed regularly throughout the year, sitting a mid-topic and end of topic test for each unit.
+In addition, pupils will undertake practical assessments for each unit to help prepare for the SQA assignment.
+Pupils will sit an external question paper that counts for 69% of the final grade.
 The remaining 31% is assessed by an assignment carried out in class under exam conditions where they will be able to apply the skills they have learned in a practical challenge.

-On average, pupils will be set homework tasks that may take up to one hour per week to complete.
-The frequency of homework will vary from an extended, weekly exercise comprising of several questions to several exercises in the week made up of one/two questions.
-In addition, pupils will be asked to read course notes/text books in preparation for a lesson.
+Pupils will be asked to read course notes/text books in preparation for a lesson and timed questions weekly.
 Pupils will be given access to on-line resources provided by Scholar at Heriot Watt University that can be used for revision and to help with homework assignments.

-Department Course

-COMPUTING SCIENCE, MATHEMATICS, SOCIAL SCIENCES
+Department COMPUTING SCIENCE, MATHEMATICS, SOCIAL SCIENCES ------------ ---